g2004-hub/ChatpataBites_recipte_maker/README.md

 ## Bill links and review SMS

 The "Send bill to customer" button sends the customer a secure bill preview link immediately.
-The bill page only shows that customer's bill and UPI payment options for `8260586748@ybl`.
+The bill page only shows that customer's bill and UPI payment options for `chatpatabites@slc`.

 After the bill SMS is sent successfully, the app queues a Google review SMS for 10 minutes later.
 With Supabase configured, the queue is stored in `scheduled_review_messages`; without Supabase, it is stored locally in `data/scheduled-review-messages.json`.